 Learning by reinforcement mainly comes from heuristic theories.
 Therefore, financial applications are possible, especially in portfolio management, like the creation of an investment robot, improving its strategy by repeating investment scenarios:

-The algorithm optimizes the choice of its actions by correcting itself over time.
+- The algorithm optimises the choice of its actions by correcting itself over time.
 Thus, when in action, the robot determines at every state, the transaction to be performed by using the history of previous similar situations.
-He then chooses the transaction that is the most favorable to him, i.e. with the highest score the scores being calculated according to his investment strategy and the rewards obtained in similar situations.
+He then chooses the transaction that is the most favourable to him, i.e. with the highest score the scores being calculated according to his investment strategy and the rewards obtained in similar situations.

 The advantage of this type of method is being able to quickly compare different situations by evaluating a single index: the score.
 The scoring function depends on the problem, and its complexity determines the effectiveness of the method.

 Algorithms using reinforcement learning can start from a blank sheet, and under good conditions, achieve outstanding performances.
 These algorithms are penalised when they make wrong decisions and rewarded when they make right ones, hence the name by reinforcement.

 To use these methods, it is necessary to obtain a rating and evaluation at each step of the learning process.

 - In Game theory and multi-agent interaction, reinforcement learning has been widely used to enable software play.
 A recent example would be Google's DeepMind which was able to beat the top-ranked Go player in the world and later, the best rated chess program Komodo.

 - Robotics - robots have often relied on learning reinforcement to perform better in the work environment.
 Learning reinforcement has the advantage of being a scalable solution for robots that may have to deal with unknown or constantly changing environments.
 For example, robots using sensors to analyse their 3D environment such as mechanical arms like the Smart Tissue Autonomous Robot can assist surgeons in operations where a human being's precision is insufficient.